 - vomiting blood

 Recovery will depend on the type of procedure.
-For an upper endoscopy, which is used to enable a doctor to examine the upper gastrointestinal tract, the patient will be observed for some time after the procedure, usually around one hour, while any sedative medication wears off.
+For an upper endoscopy, which lets a doctor examine the upper gastrointestinal tract, the person will undergo observation after the procedure.
+This usually lasts around 1 hour while any sedative medication wears off.

-The person should not usually work or drive for the rest of the day, because of the sedative effect of the medication used to prevent the pain.
+The person should not usually work or drive for the rest of the day because of the sedative effect of the medication used to prevent the pain.
+Any

 There may be some soreness.
-With this type of endoscopy, there may be bloating and a sore throat, but these usually resolve quickly.
+With this type of endoscopy, there may be bloating and a sore throat.
+However, these usually resolve quickly.